-Frascati is in the hills 13 miles from Rome.
-It's part of the Colli Albani and the Castelli Romani area, the volcanic complex of hills and lakes where well-to-do Romans have had summer homes for centuries.
-Frascati, a pleasant wine town and a good place to escape the summer heat of the city, is easily reached by train from Rome.
+Frascati, in the hills 13 miles from Rome, is part of the Colli Albani and the Castelli Romani area, a volcanic complex of hills and lakes where well-to-do Romans have had summer homes for centuries.
+Frascati is a pleasant wine town and a good place to escape the summer heat of the city.
+Other Castelli Romani to visit as day trips include Grottaferrata, Marino, and Castel Gandolfo, home of the Pope's summer palace.
+These towns can all be reached by train.

 If you're in Rome and want to escape the heat of the city, the closest place to go is Ostia Lido.
 While it might not be as glamorous as some of the other Italian beaches, it has some nice private beach areas available for day use.
 If you want to go a little farther, there are good choices both north and see.
 You'll find directions for getting to three beaches from Rome on public transportation with the link to A Day at the Beach above.